reddyvineeth/BlueOwl_ML_Challenge/README.md

 The process took three different algorithms to improve the AUC for the model.

-Performed hyperparameter tuning process iteratively using GridsearchCV to idetify the best parameters to eradicate the overfitting in the model.
+Performed hyperparameter tuning process iteratively using GridsearchCV to identify the best parameters and to eradicate the overfitting in the model.

 Finally compared the AUC-ROC scores visually of all the models and showed that the XGBoost has the greater performance.